7 Layer Keto Taco Dip

 a keto tortilla chip sticking out of seven layer dip

-I rebuilt the classic 7 layer dip for keto by swapping the refried beans for a thick guacamole base and adding taco-seasoned ground beef.
+I rebuilt the classic 7 layer dip by swapping the refried beans for a thick guacamole base and adding taco-seasoned ground beef as a full layer.
 Every layer pulls its weight.
-The guacamole and sour cream create a rich, creamy foundation, the red onion and olives add bite, and the seasoned beef brings the protein and flavor that makes this more than just a veggie dip.
+The guacamole and sour cream create a rich, creamy foundation, the red onion and olives add bite, and the seasoned beef brings the protein that makes this more than just a veggie dip.

 The pico de gallo and shredded lettuce go on last to keep everything fresh.
 I top the whole thing with a generous handful of shredded cheddar (or a Mexican blend if I have it).
-What I like about this low carb taco dip is that every scoop gets you a little bit of every layer.
-No single ingredient dominates.
+What I like about this low carb version is that every scoop gets you a little bit of every layer, no single ingredient dominates.

-I have served this keto 7 layer dip at backyard cookouts, football parties, holiday gatherings, and random Tuesday dinners.
-It works everywhere because nobody can tell it is keto until you tell them.
-The flavors are exactly what you expect from a loaded taco dip.
+I have served this at backyard cookouts, football parties, holiday gatherings, and random Tuesday dinners.
+Nobody can tell it is keto until you tell them.
+If you have tried my layered pizza dip, this follows the same philosophy: bold flavors stacked in a clear dish where you can see every layer.

 a dish with taco dip inside and tomatoes around

-Refried beans are the traditional base layer in a 7 layer dip, but they pack 8g of carbs in a single tablespoon.
-I replace them with guacamole, which gives you the same thick, spreadable layer with a fraction of the carbs and a lot more flavor.
-The healthy fats from avocado actually keep you fuller longer than beans do, which I notice every time I make this for myself versus the old version.
+Refried beans are the traditional base in a 7 layer dip, but they pack 8g of carbs per tablespoon.
+I skip them entirely and use a thick guacamole layer instead.
+It gives you the same spreadable base with a fraction of the carbs.
+The healthy fats from avocado keep you fuller longer on keto than beans ever did, which I notice every time I make this versus the old version I used to bring to parties.

-The ground beef layer is another swap that makes this keto mexican dip more satisfying than the original.
-Traditional recipes skip the meat entirely or treat it as optional.
-I make it a full layer because the taco seasoning soaks into the beef and gives the whole dip its backbone.
-Without it, you are basically eating a keto taco salad in dip form (which is fine, but this is better).
+The ground beef layer is the other change that makes this more satisfying than what you will find at most cookouts.
+Traditional recipes skip the meat or treat it as optional.
+I make it a full, seasoned layer because the taco spices soak into the beef and give the dip its backbone.
+If you are putting together a low carb party spread, this pairs well with a bowl of nacho cheese sauce for double dipping.

 scooping up taco dip with a chip

-I always put out at least two dipping options.
-Keto tortilla chips are my first choice because they hold up to the weight of the dip without snapping.
-Keto crackers work well too, especially for people who want a lighter scoop.
-For a no-cook option, I cut bell peppers into wide strips and arrange celery sticks alongside them.
-Pork rinds are the wildcard, they are not for everyone but the crunch is unbeatable with the creamy layers.
+I always put out at least two options for scooping.
+Avocado chips are surprisingly sturdy and hold up to the weight of all seven layers without snapping.
+Bell peppers cut into wide strips work well too, especially for people who want something lighter.
+For a no-cook option, I arrange celery sticks alongside the peppers.
+Pork rinds are the wildcard: they are not for everyone but the crunch is unbeatable with the creamy layers.
+I have tried cucumber slices but they are too wet and the dip slides right off.

 About the Author